How to Start Journaling: Techniques for Beginners Who Failed Before

 Looking for a Markdown journal app?
 This guide explains why plain text still matters for journaling, export, search, AI workflows, and long-term ownership of your records.

-Looking for a journal app without an account?
-This guide explains why account-free journaling matters for privacy, friction, local ownership, and long-term trust.
+Looking for a journaling app or free journal app without an account?
+This guide explains privacy, friction, local ownership, and long-term trust.

 A practical walkthrough — from installing the app and connecting a model to capturing your first records and seeing AI-generated cards and insights.